2024 Scottish Collie Puppies

 You can see video of Watson’s early low glucose scent training on this page.
 He was still being called by the litter name of Lincoln at the time.
 You can find his health information here, and his puppy pages here listed with his litter name of Lincoln.

-Health Information for Kiltie
+Health Information for Bitsey

-See Kiltie’s pedigree here.
+See Bitsey’s pedigree here.
+SCPS: SCPS-2022-0927-BCF

-Height: 23 inches Weight: 46 pounds
+Height: 23 inches Weight: 42 pounds

-Kiltie is Normal/Clear for ALL of the following mutations: Health Documents Available upon request.
+Health Documents Available upon request.

 Cyclic Neutropenia (Normal/Clear)